 Are there any CoolSculpting side effects?

-During the CoolSculpting procedure you may initially experience sensations of pulling, tugging, mild pinching, intense cold, tingling, stinging and aching at the treatment site, but these will subside as the area becomes numb.
-We use the latest CoolSculpting technology making it more comfortable during treatment than older devices.
+During the CoolSculpting® procedure you may experience sensations of pulling, tugging, mild pinching, intense cold, tingling, stinging and aching at the treatment site, but these will subside as the area becomes numb.

-Following the procedure, typical side effects include temporary redness, swelling, blanching, bruising, firmness, tingling, stinging, tenderness, cramping, aching, itching, or skin sensitivity.
-These effects are temporary and generally resolve within 1-2 weeks.
+Following the procedure, typical side effects include temporary redness, swelling, blanching, bruising, firmness, tingling, stinging, tenderness, cramping, aching, itching, or skin sensitivity which generally resolve within 1-2 weeks.

 BHRT - What is oestrogen?

 Oestrogen helps to release eggs from the ovaries.
 It also regulates a woman’s periods and helps her to conceive.
 Oestrogen also plays a part in controlling other functions, including bone density, skin temperature and keeping the vagina moist.